Skin (Japanese band): Debut concert

-2007–present
+Since 2007

 Since their debut performance, Skin has been inactive.
 All activity was suddenly stopped without any information and the future of the band still remains unclear.

 According to Yoshiki, after the show the members were talking about the next step for the band.
-However, as the other members had their own projects going on, Toshi from X Japan called him and they talked for the first time in ten years and about possible X Japan reunion.
-He was not sure what to do next, decided to reunite X Japan for at least one time, but the reaction was overwhelming and when Sugizo joined X Japan's activity continued till today.
-Yoshiki stated that "it’s a little more like my fault, because I was not planning on doing X Japan at that time, then I started doing X Japan".

 In a 2008 interview, Sugizo was asked about the band.
 He had said that at the meeting was concluded they would definitely continue to work together, but are all too busy to get together at the same time and place, and added "maybe from next year summer".
 After nothing happened the following year, in a 2009 interview he stated " I don't know...
 I think it will continue".
 In 2011 said that he does not want to give up the project, and that they should restart it.
 During a press conference in June 2010, Miyavi said he was honored being included in the group, and revealed that he would like to become active with Skin in the near future.
 In November 2011, he tweeted that he met with Yoshiki, and they talked about the band.

+Meanwhile, in 2007 Toshi from X Japan called Yoshiki and they talked for the first time in ten years and about possible X Japan reunion.
+Yoshiki was not sure what to do next, decided to reunite X Japan for at least one time, but the reaction was overwhelming and when Sugizo joined X Japan in 2009 the band's activity continued.
 In 2010 interviews, Yoshiki said as he is currently working with X Japan and his solo project Violet UK, as well other members on theirs, it will be after them and it's not in his immediate thoughts.
-In a 2014 interview Yoshiki stated they're still talking about it and "there’s definitely a possibility we will be together, but at this point, we don’t have any specific plan".
-The song "Beneath The Skin", which Sugizo composed for the Skin, was covered and played by X Japan in 2014.
+In a 2014 interview Yoshiki stated they're still talking about it and "there's definitely a possibility we will be together, but at this point, we don't have any specific plan", how they will "just do it when the timing is right", but also elaborating how Skin's inactivity "it's a little more like my fault, because I was not planning on doing X Japan at that time, then I started doing X Japan".
+The song "Beneath The Skin", which Sugizo composed and Yoshiki wrote the lyrics for the Skin, was covered and played by X Japan in 2014.
+On 23 May 2016, Yoshiki and Gackt had a joint special live broadcast on Niconico, where also discussed about Skin, with Gackt remembering how he started hating Yoshiki because Yoshiki did not show up for rehearsal prior the performance and were used only 2 hours out of a week for preparation.
+However, Gackt understood the pressure Yoshiki was facing at the time and how the supergroup became a "stepping stone" in a good way for X Japan's reunion, in the end, Gackt said that would gladly and ambitiously restart Skin if Yoshiki called and concluded that Skin is the only band capable conquering the world.